tienduccao/learning_notes/clearml_manual.md

 - **Task** is your Python code, e.g., data processing, model training, etc.
     By default a task's type is set to *training*.
 - **Queue** is a queue of your tasks
 - **Agent (worker)** is the machine in which your tasks will be executed.
 One queue could be served by one or multiple agents.
+Agents could be executed under [services mode](https://clear.ml/docs/latest/docs/clearml_agent/#services-mode).

 # ClearML components
 - **ClearML server** provides a user interface to track your experiments.